The market around compounded tirzepatide legal 2026 is one of the most-asked-about topics in weight management right now. And for good reason.

 Under the Federal Food, Drug, and Cosmetic Act, compounding pharmacies have specific legal authority to prepare medications.
 When a drug is on the FDA's shortage list, 503A and 503B compounding pharmacies can compound copies of that drug to meet patient demand.
 This is how many patients gained access to compounded tirzepatide during the shortage period.

 When tirzepatide came off the shortage list, the legal framework shifted.
 The FDA signaled that compounding pharmacies could no longer rely on the shortage as their primary legal basis for compounding tirzepatide.
-However, this did not make all compounded tirzepatide illegal overnight.
+But this did not make all compounded tirzepatide illegal overnight.

 The key distinction is between two types of compounding pharmacies.
 503A pharmacies operate under a different set of rules than 503B outsourcing facilities.
 A 503A pharmacy compounds medications based on individual patient prescriptions from licensed providers.
 This is traditional pharmacy compounding, and it has existed for over a century.